paultrino/WebODM-for-Podman/README.md

-# WebODM changes to enable Podman
+# WEB-ODM FOR PODMAN
+This is a forked repository.
+Please read the following note...

+## UPDATE FOR ENABLE PODMAN > JUNE 2024 >  From Paul W

-WebODM does not officially support Podman (a more secure docker alternative), therefore I have made two changes to the project to allow for Podman Deployment:
+WebODM does not officially support Podman (a more secure docker alternative), therefore I have made two changes to the project to allow for Podman Deployment, both of which are documented in more detail below: 1) docker-compose's `.env` file needed to be changed, and 2) webodm.sh needed to be changed to reference podman explicitly.

 ## 1) Change to `docker-compose.yml`
 It seems the the `.env` values were not being passed to the `webapp` and `worker`, and required adding them explicitly: